Updated on June 23, 2021

 When to go?

 There are three aspects to consider selecting your visit date.
 If you plan a multi-day hike, it depends on the permit.
 For a day hike, it’s easier because you only rely on the weather forecast and your free time availability.
-In this post, we are focusing only on day hikes, so the most important factor in planning your trip is the weather forecast.
+In this post, we are focusing only on day hikes in Buckskin Gulch, so the most important factor in planning your trip is the weather forecast.

 It is also a good idea to make sure what mud conditions are in the slot canyon.
 Sometimes after the rain, you can encounter muddy pools that may require wading or even using the appropriate gear.
 They are sometimes even waist-deep.